 - Reunification with family members occurs, on average, after 8 months in foster care.

 - When reunification cannot be achieved, a finalized adoption can be achieved, on average, after 21 months.

-- Wesley Family Service’s foster program currently serves over 100 children and teens who are placed with over 60 certified resource families.
+- Wesley Family Service’s foster program currently serves nearly 100 children and teens who are placed with over 60 certified resource families.